-Proposer Faculty/Department Master of Science in Integrated Petroleum Geosciences; Faculty of Science Dean/Chair Rob Holte, Vice-Dean, Faculty of Science Primary Contact (Name, phone Rob Holte, Vice-Dean, Faculty of Science; 780-492-2253; number, and e-mail) rholte@ualberta.ca Secondary Contact (Name, David Potter, Professor and Director of the IPG Program.
+Faculty/Department Master of Science in Integrated Petroleum Geosciences; Faculty of Science Dean/Chair Rob Holte, Vice-Dean, Faculty of Science Primary Contact (Name, phone Rob Holte, Vice-Dean, Faculty of Science; 780-492-2253; number, and e-mail) rholte@ualberta.ca Secondary Contact (Name, David Potter, Professor and Director of the IPG Program.
 Tel.
-780phone number, and e-mail) 2481972; dkpotter@ualberta.ca
+780- phone number, and e-mail) 2481972; dkpotter@ualberta.ca

-Purpose of Fee (what it is to be Non-refundable confirmation of admission deposit

-used for)

-Proposed Amount \$500

-Previous Fee Amount (if this is New fee

-a new fee, please indicate that

-here)

-Requested Implementation Effective immediately

-Date

-The Impact of the Fee (number Approximately 25

-of students affected, etc.)

-Collected Centrally or by Managed by the Department of Earth and Atmospheric Sciences in

-Department accordance with Financial Services established procedures for
+Purpose of Fee (what it is to be used for) Non-refundable confirmation of admission deposit Proposed Amount \$500 Previous Fee Amount (if this is a new fee, please indicate that here) New fee Requested Implementation Date Effective immediately The Impact of the Fee (number of students affected, etc.) Approximately 25 Collected Centrally or by Department Managed by the Department of Earth and Atmospheric Sciences in accordance with Financial Services established procedures for